 - You were driving without valid auto insurance.

 Insurers may also deny your claim based on circumstantial evidence or doubt surrounding an incident.
-After an accident, you should be sure to gather as much information as you can so that you can give your insurer or a third party insurer the most complete understanding of the incident.
-Your insurer or the other party’s insurer may have doubts about the legitimacy of your claim if:
+That's why it's important to gather as much information as you can and give it to your insurer or third-party insurer.

 - You did not report the accident immediately to the police or your insurer.

-- You did not seek medical attention immediately after the accident, leading your insurer to have suspicions that you are filing a claim for injuries that were not caused by the accident.
+- You did not seek medical attention immediately after the accident, leading your insurer to suspect you're filing a claim for injuries that were not caused by the accident.

 - Your insurance company is actually not licensed in the state, and the insurance agent you have been working with is a fraud.

-In addition to avoiding filing third party claims, personal injury attorney Jonathan G. Stein advises drivers to be nice and cooperative when dealing with an adjuster.
-Claims adjusters can work anywhere from 100 - 400 claims at a time, depending on the size of the company's claims department.
-Furthermore, they may be visiting these claims once a month.
-Basically, they tend to be dealing with more claims than they can handle, and they tend to be more pleasant or helpful with consumers who are easy to work with and understanding.
+You should also try to be friendly and cooperative when dealing with a claims adjuster.
+One adjuster may be juggling anywhere from 100 to 400 claims at a time, depending on the size of the company's claims department.
+And they might only see these claims once a month.
+Basically, they're probably dealing with more claims than they can handle, and they tend to be more pleasant or helpful with understanding consumers who are easy to work with.